 Jokes aside you can indeed juice carrot tops, they don’t have a huge amount of juice in them but it saves a little bit of time in prep because you don’t have to top and tail them before juicing.

-Again there is a little bit of different flavor to carrot greens that might make your juice a little more bitter so you’re more than welcome to compare the two and see if you can tell the difference but I don’t imagine you’ll be able to.
+Again there is a little bit of a different flavor to carrot greens that might make your juice a little more bitter.
+Just like with peeled carrot juice.
+So you’re more than welcome to compare the two and see if you can tell the difference but I don’t imagine you’ll be able to.

 The carrot greens are packed full of antioxidants and vitamins which give your juice an extra boost, and unlike the internet myths, they aren’t, in fact, toxic and don’t have anything poisonous in them.